 Naruto Shippūden's "Invasion of Pain Arc" can be seen as a re-exploration of the second half of the "Chūnin Exams," with the stakes raised up to 11.
 The Village Hidden in the Leaves is attacked by the Akatsuki and their leader Pain, a villain whose desire for peace through violence eerily resembles Naruto's own principles.

 The battle between Naruto and Pain is one of the most intense matchups in the series, featuring a shocking sacrifice and a horrifying transformation.
 The "Invasion of Pain" saga answers longtime questions surrounding the series, such as the origin of the Akatsuki, and the death of Naruto's long-time pervy sensei Jiraiya left many fans in tears.
 Most importantly, the "Invasion of Pain" arc finally sees Naruto receive love and admiration from his fellow villagers.
-He's been dreaming of societal acceptance his whole life, so the moment is amazingly gratifying.
+He's been dreaming of societal acceptance his whole life, so the moment is amazingly gratifying.5,8681,345Is the series at its best here?

 In Naruto's "Chūnin Exams Saga," the titular hero gains a better understanding of his own identity as he goes up against Gaara, another cursed individual.
 While Naruto's damnation simply caused his neighbors to give him the cold shoulder, Gaara wasn't so lucky.

 The "Chūnin Exams" teach Naruto what it takes to be a true ninja, while introducing him to the ugly politics that exist beyond the gates of his home village.
 Orochimaru — the main villain of the series — makes his introduction, and begins corrupting Sasuke Uchiha, setting the stage for some intense late-series moments.
 On top of all this, it's the first time viewers get to see all the ninja students demonstrate their unique abilities.
-Showdowns such as Rock Lee's incredible match against Gaara make the "Chūnin Exam" a delightful watch.
+Showdowns such as Rock Lee's incredible match against Gaara make the "Chūnin Exam" a delightful watch.4,4271,001Is the series at its best here?